lolnetnz/minecraft-prometheus-exporter/README.md

 # Minecraft Prometheus Exporter

+Note: this version is a ported version of the bukkit plugin for BungeeCord

-A **Bukkit plugin** which exports Minecraft server stats for Prometheus.
+A **BungeeCord plugin** which exports Minecraft server stats for Prometheus.

 ## Quick Start

-Drop the the prometheus-exporter.jar into your Bukkit plugins directory and start your Minecraft server.
+Drop the the prometheus-exporter.jar into your BungeeCord plugins directory and start your Minecraft server.

 After startup, the Prometheus metrics endpoint should be available at ``localhost:9225/metrics`` (assuming localhost is the server hostname).